 - Reproducing the conditions on supported devices to make sure that the device (Hard disk drive) is supported by the operating system

-- Contacting the hard disk drive manufacturer to seek a solution for the problems.
+- Contact the hard disk drive manufacturer to seek a solution for the problems.